 There is also an onsite coffee shop and store, which offers freshly baked goodies and a few breakfast and lunch items.
 The store carries a variety of goods, including a few grocery items, games, clothing, hats, locally made products, and a great variety of tackle and fishing gear.

 The highlight for them was being able to fish from the marina docks.
-Although we brought our own fishing gear with us, if that is not an option for you, gear is available to rent or buy from the onsite store.
+We brought our own fishing gear with us, however, if that is not an option for you, gear is available to rent or buy from the onsite store.

 The only thing to be mindful of is the Otters and Harbour Seals.
 They also like to “fish” around the docks, and often take the bait right from you (but not in an overly aggressive kind of way)!

 The area is surrounded by wilderness, so wildlife is in abundance.
 Harbour Seals and Otters hang out near the marina docks, while Eagles soar overhead.
 We also saw plenty of deer and a few racoons (even wandering around during the day).